j-ehrhardt/hai-cps-benchmark/README.md

 # AI Benchmark for Diagnosis Reconfiguration and Planning

 This repository contains the simulation models for the AI Benchmark for Diagnosis, Reconfiguration and Planning (BeRfiPl).
 The simulated datasets can be downloaded The benchmark datasets can be downloaded [here](https://drive.google.com/drive/folders/1YnBZINzUTqHmP_xtuc64yyAbWNFHelY0?usp=sharing).
+You can find the documentation and instructions on running the simulations [here](https://j-ehrhardt.github.io/benchmark-for-diagnosis-reconf-planning/docs/general/berfipl_intro.html)

 ## Motivation